nchlis/nchlis.github.io/README.md

-A blog of A.I related projects.
+A blog of A.I. related projects.

 Available at https://nchlis.github.io/